ib-ruby/ib-container/README.md

                 {username on the middleman server default=actual username}

 ```
-Except for the container name, all arguments are requested interactively if absent
+All arguments are requested interactively if absent

 ## Finishing